 How many people can be accepted to the program / track / year?

 The Political Science PhD program offers approximately 18 Full CEU Doctoral Scholarships per year.
-The scholarships are scattered across tracks: usually Comparative Politics admits four students, Political Economy and Political Theory admits two-two students per year, while International Relations offers six, Public Policy four full packages.
+The scholarships are scattered across tracks: usually Comparative Politics admits three students, Political Economy and Political Theory admits two-two students per year, while International Relations offers six, Public Policy four full packages.
 Additional packages for students interested in Human Rights and Higher Education can also be available in some years.
 You can learn more about these thematic scholarships on this page.

 How many applications do you receive per year?